julijan/structured/README.md

     betterNumber: number
 }
 ```
-which is now avaialble in `AnotherComponent` HTML, we assigned the received number to `parentSuggests`, while `betterNumber` is `parentSuggests + 5`, we now have these 2 available and ready to use in our HTML template.
+which is now available in `AnotherComponent` HTML, we assigned the received number to `parentSuggests`, while `betterNumber` is `parentSuggests + 5`, we now have these 2 available and ready to use in our HTML template.

 What about client side? **By default, data returned by server side code is not available in client side code** for obvious reasons, let's assume your server side code returns sensitive data such as user's password, you would not like that exposed on the client side, hence exporting data needs to be explicitly requested in the server side code.
 There are two ways to achieve this, setting `exportData = true` (exports all data), or `exportFields: Array<string> = [...keysToExport]` (export only given fields).